-As with all other banks, the Bank earns interest from loans and other assets, and pays interest to its creditors.
+As with all other banks, the Bank earns interest from loans and other as sets, and pays interest to its creditors.
 Interest rates are highly sensitive to many factors beyond the Bank's control, including monetary policies and domestic and international economic and political conditions.
+These factors include also changes to the monetary policies resulting from the recent COVID-19 global outbreak (for further details, refer to the risk factor "The Bank's operations might be affected by the COVID-19 outbreak").

 As with any bank, changes in market interest rates (including changes in the difference between prevailing short-term and long-term rates) and correlations between changes in interest rates in the reference markets and interest margins could affect the interest rates the Bank charges on its interest-earning assets compared with the interest rates it pays on its interest-bearing liabilities.
 This difference could reduce the Bank's net interest income.